Velocidex/velociraptor-docs/content/docs/overview/deployment/self-signed/_index.md

 This type of deployment is most appropriate for on-premises scenarios where internet access is not available or egress is blocked.

-## Internal Self-Signed Certificates
+## Self-Signed Certificates
-Velociraptor doesn't support other self-signed SSL certificates, and we don't recommend attempting to create and upload your own internal self-signed certificate to Velociraptor.
 Self-signed SSL certificates trigger SSL warnings in all web browsers.
 When accessing the Admin GUI you will receive a certificate warning about the possibility of a MITM attack.